Flat/momo-2/README.md

-# Momo, your new Discord bot
+# Momo, an open source easy-to-host Discord Bot
 [![license](https://img.shields.io/github/license/paul-io/momo-2.svg)](https://github.com/paul-io/momo-2/blob/master/LICENSE) [![Dependencies](https://app.updateimpact.com/badge/809606116261629952/Momo%20Discord%20Bot.svg?config=test)](https://app.updateimpact.com/latest/809606116261629952/Momo%20Discord%20Bot) [![Dependency Status](https://www.versioneye.com/user/projects/58677499e78d7d00471b7787/badge.svg?style=flat-square)](https://www.versioneye.com/user/projects/58677499e78d7d00471b7787) [![GitHub release](https://img.shields.io/github/release/paul-io/momo-2.svg)](https://github.com/paul-io/momo-2/releases) [![join the Momo discord server](https://discordapp.com/api/guilds/259125580744753153/embed.png)](https://discord.gg/uM3pyW8)

 Join the discord server linked above to get support, see upcoming features, or to test the bot!
-Also, check out the website for a command list & bot status [here](https://momobot.io)

 **Momo** is a simple-to-use Discord bot based off of [JDA](https://github.com/DV8FromTheWorld/JDA).
 From sending Twitch.tv notifications to playing music, and from pulling anime theme songs off of [Themes.moe](https://themes.moe) to temporarily muting troublemakers, Momo can do a lot for your server.

-## Adding Momo to your server
+## Can I just add Momo to my server?
-Visit [this link](https://discordapp.com/oauth2/authorize?client_id=259137993351102464&scope=bot&permissions=268435518) and select which server you want it to join.
-The bot will give you a bit of an intro message letting you know everything is a-ok.
-It's as easy as that!
-#### What commands are available?
-Send the command `$help` or visit the website at [this link](https://momobot.io/commands.html).
-If you need more information on specific commands, you can try `$help command-name` or just PM the bot the command name.
+After July 15, 2017, you cannot.
+Server costs were unmanageable (lots of bandwidth and processing power needed for music to 100+ servers at a time), so I made the difficult decision to shut it down.
+Check the wiki for setup instructions to host it yourself!
 ### Web dashboard
 Introduced in update 1.2, Momo features a [web dashboard](https://momobot.io/dash) to configure various aspects of the bot, such as welcome prefix, enabled commands, and Twitter/Reddit feeds.
 You don't have to be the server owner, either - configuration starts from moderators with the `kick` permission.
 Everything that can be done through the dashboard can also be done through commands.
+This is available to download to host yourself
 ### Features?
 Gimme some info!
 * Reddit, Twitter, & Twitch.tv feeds - Get updates directly to your channel of choice with image/preview configuration
 * Play music in a music channel.
 Can play off direct Youtube searches, too!